SharkSnack/shiren-6/content/dungeons/cavern-of-suiryu.md

 It's fine to use staves and grass items to identify them - at worst, you might eat a bad status grass.<br/>Alternatively, collect unidentified items and then try for Special Onigiri's Identifier status bonus.<br/>Use equipment and Gitan as fodder for Sun's Blessing - dash to step on Gitan without picking it up.<br/>If you find a shop, you can sell Special Onigiri to secure funds for shopping.

-Pumphantasm (23 HP, 16 atk) and Gazer (30 HP, 18 atk) both appear from 4F, so aim for Lv7 by 3F.<br/>bug_batter_2 (32 HP, 22 atk) appears from 5F, so aim for Lv10 for faster HP regen before 5F.
+Pumphantasm (23 HP, 16 atk) and Gazer (30 HP, 18 atk) both appear from 4F, so aim for Lv7 by 3F.<br/>Hoppin' Hitter (32 HP, 22 atk) appears from 5F, so aim for Lv10 for faster HP regen before 5F.

 ### 6-11F